We interrupt this regularly scheduled program…

 … Enter the COVID-19 pandemic to interrupt.
 This was not the start of 2020 that anyone expected!
 All existing plans, projects, and programs, now interrupted.
 A survey the ECIA conducted on Feb.
 7 found a majority of component manufacturers (OCMs) didn’t know how the virus would impact their ability to supply customers.
 By Feb.
 21, respondents said the impact would be “minimal to medium.”
 The reality, due to the closures in China, and the halting at major markets in Europe, will be much worse.

 It is at these times when digitalization and the digital twin may have the most significant impact.
-Software and hardware vendors, thought leaders, and technologists have been harping on digitalization and smart manufacturing for years.
+Software and hardware vendors thought leaders, and technologists have been harping on digitalization and smart manufacturing for years.
 Digitalization of the manufacturing process through the digital twin of process, such that manufacturing planning can be simulated, optimized, and sent to production only after validation should be possible from any location.
-Robust on-premise and cloud-enabled tools such as Tecnomatix Manufacturing Process Planner and Process Simulate would allow manufacturers to access these required functionally, from anywhere.
-Valor Process Preparation’s electronics manufacturing planning focused tools can model and simulate the planning and programming process of electronics assembly manufacturing, from anywhere.
+Ideally, the manufacturing planning solution would be robust with on-premise and cloud-enabled tools.
+In addition, process simulation solutions would allow manufacturers to access simulation models and studies from anywhere.
+Similarly, electronics manufacturing planning focused tools should be able to model and simulate the planning and programming process of electronics assembly manufacturing, from anywhere.

 The digitalization of production, through the digital twin of production systems, allows assets in a facility to be managed, modeled, simulated, and monitored.
-Siemens’ Opcenter product line, Tecnomatix Intosite, Tecnomatix Plant Simulation, as well as Opcenter Execution Electronics IoT was designed with this premise in mind.
-But to the greatest extend, smart decisions can be made when tools and insights are readily available from anywhere.
+To the greatest extend, smart decisions can be made when tools and insights that provide access to plant real-time or near real-time visibility, asset information, performance information, and issue tracking should be readily available from anywhere.
 There are obviously tasks, operations, and processes that must be done at the facility, with people.
 However, the good news is, based on an LNSResearch survey, 65% of best-in-class companies are at the pilot stage or beyond in their digitalization journey.
 2

 Stay safe out there.